forj-oss/forjj/DEV_GUIDE.md

 ## Build tree

-Using GO, you need to have a tree similar to this inside your home directory.
+Using GO, you need to have a similar tree inside your home directory.

 ```
 go